Attaxika/peepoPlugin/README.md

 # peepoPlugin
-//Disclaimer : All features are still in the production phase, many features are not yet implemented or lack proper A generic plugin to add functionality and features to Minecraft.
+//Disclaimer : All features are still in the production phase, many features are not yet implemented or lack proper implementation for usage in game

+A generic plugin to add functionality and features to Minecraft.
 Made for discord.gg/crackheads
 Collaborators: